 - Or selfish ambitions, factions

-13 This is the third time I am coming to visit you: “At the mouth of two or three witnesses let every matter be established.”1 2 I said it before when I was present with you the second time; and now, while absent, I say it again to those who sinned previously, and to all the rest who continue in sin: If I come again I will spare no one—3 since you are looking for proof of the Christ who speaks through2 me, and who is not weak towards you, but mighty among you.
-4 For He was indeed crucified because of weakness, yet He lives because of the power of God.
-For in Him we too are weak, but we will live together with Him because of the power of God that was directed towards you.
+13 This will be the third time I have come to you: “By the mouth of two or three witnesses every controversy will be resolved.”1 2 I said it before when I was present with you the second time, and now, while absent, I say it again to those who previously sinned, and to all the rest who continue in sin: If I come again, I will spare no one— 3 since you are looking for proof of the Christ who speaks through me, and who is not weak towards you, but mighty among you.
+4 For he was indeed crucified due to weakness, but now lives because of the power of God.
+Just so, we also are weak, but will live with him by the power of God in our dealings with you.2

-5 Test yourselves to see if you are in the faith; examine yourselves!
-Or do you not know yourselves well enough to realize that Jesus Christ is in you—unless, of course, you fail the test?
-6 And I hope you will realize that we ourselves do not fail the test!
-7 Now we pray to God that you will do no wrong—not so that we ourselves may appear to have passed the test, but so that you may do what is right, even if we seem to have failed it.
-8 For we can do nothing against the truth, but only for the truth.
-9 For we rejoice when we ourselves are weak and you are strong.
-And we also pray for this: your spiritual completeness.3 10 This is why I am writing these things to you while absent, so that when I am present I will not have to use severity according to the authority the Lord has given me for edification, and not for destruction.
+5 Test yourselves to see if you are in the faith; examine yourselves.
+Or don’t you realize that Jesus Christ lives within you3—unless, of course, you fail the test?
+6 But I hope you will realize that we ourselves do not fail the test.
+7 Now we pray to God that you will do no wrong—not so that we ourselves will appear to have passed the test, but so that you will do what is right, even if we seem to have failed it.
+8 For we can do nothing against the truth, only for it.
+9 For we rejoice when we ourselves are weak and you are strong (indeed, we pray for this very thing: your spiritual strengthening).4 10 This is why I am writing you these things while still absent, so that when I arrive I will not have to use severity in the exercise of5 the authority the Lord has given me for building you up, and not for tearing you down.

-11 Finally, brothers, rejoice, become spiritually complete,4 encourage one another,5 be of the same mind, and live in peace—and the God of love and peace will be with you.
+11 Finally, brothers, rejoice!
+Strive for perfection,6 encourage one another,7 be like-minded, and live in peace—and the God of love and peace will be with you.
 12 Greet one another with a holy kiss.
 13 All the saints greet you.
-14 The grace of the Lord Jesus Christ, and the love of God, and the fellowship6 of the Holy Spirit be with you all.
+14 The grace of the Lord Jesus Christ, the love of God, and the fellowship8 of the Holy Spirit be with you all.
 Amen.